 Fruit Topping Ingredients

-- Strawberries (washed, hulled, and halved) – Super ripe, juicy, and fresh berries is where it's at.
+- Strawberries (washed, hulled, and halved) – Super ripe, juicy, and fresh berries are where it's at.
 Pile on as many fresh strawberries as you can!

 - Apricot preserves (warmed and strained) – Amazing for glazing and adding a finishing touch that also enhances the strawberry flavor.